demarcod1/librarianz-scripts/README.md

 1. Log in to librarian@lsjumb.com online
 1. Follow the instructions [here](https://developers.google.com/drive/api/v3/quickstart/python#step_1_turn_on_the) after clicking the "Enable the Drive API" button.
 1. When prompted, download the "credentials.json" file and move it into your working directory (likely called librarianz-scripts).
 2. Open a terminal window and navigate to the working directory.
-If you are on windows, the following steps might work better in WSL or Ubuntu.
-3. Run `pip3 install -r requirements.txt` in terminal.
+3. Run `pip3 install -r requirements.txt` in terminal (or `py -m pip install -r requirements.txt` if on Windows).
-4. Run `python3 login.py` in terminal.
+4. Run `python3 librarianz_scripts.py -s login` in terminal (or `py .\librarianz_scripts.py -s login` if on Windows).
 5. Follow the link in the Terminal and authorize the program for the webmaster account.

 After you run the login script, you will not need to run it again.
 If the tokens are somehow invalidated, any script you run will prompt you with a link in the Terminal, which corresponds to the final step.

 </details>

+# Using the GUI
+Run `python3 librarianz_scripts.py` (or `py .\librarianz_scripts.py` on Windows) to open the GUI, where you can access the scripts and configure the options without having to manually edit any `.json` files.

 # Scripts
+Click on the `Show/Hide Details` tabs for detailed information and notes about each script and documentation of their configuration `.json` files.

 ## Folder Creator Script
 This script generates pdf folders for the specified parts